lianna1016/cs51/README.md

     invariant: for the function hershies within this file, the length of the first input string must be greater than the length of the second input string, unless they are the same, in which case, does not matter lev.py
-    invariant: the function lev takes in 2 string inputs
+    invariant: the function lev takes in 2 string inputs input.py
+    invariant: takes in a name text file (one name per line) and a dna text file (one dna strand per line, should match number of lines in name text file), creates tree from them. "python input.py namefile.txt dnafile.txt"